eclipse-vertx/vert.x/core_manual_java.md

 To recap, Vert.x is a container which executed packages of code called Verticles, and it ensures that the code in the verticle is never executed concurrently by more than one thread.
 You can write your verticles in any of the languages that Vert.x supports, and Vert.x supports running many verticle instances concurrently in the same Vert.x instance.

-All the code you write in a Vert.x application runs inside a Verticle.
+All the code you write in a Vert.x application runs inside a Verticle instance.

 For simple prototyping and trivial tasks you can write raw verticles and run them directly on the command line, but in most cases you will always wrap your verticles inside Vert.x [modules](mods_manual.html).